-The fascinating photo is other parts of The Benchmade 530 Pardue Design Knife: Could It Be Your Next Best Knife? article which is sorted within , , and posted at September 18, 2014 11:13:47 pm by Knife Reviewer
+The oustanding photo is segment of The Benchmade 530 Pardue Design Knife: Could It Be Your Next Best Knife? article which is classified within , , and posted at September 18, 2014 11:13:47 pm by Knife Reviewer

 The Benchmade 530 Pardue Design Knife: Could It Be Your Next Best Knife?: benchmade 530 pardue bladeBenchmade Pardue 530 Axis

 Are you looking for a high quality knife that you can use for multiple purposes?
 Do you need a knife that works in an ambidextrous way, but still has an effective locking mechanism so you can safely transport it?
 As you'll see in this Benchmade 530 review, this is the knife that you've been wanting to find!

 Weighing just 1.88 ounces, this knife has a low drag, low profile carry that makes it incredibly convenient for a folding knife.
 It's been slimmed down effectively and the coffin-style handle gives you a firm, yet comfortable and fatigue-free grip.
 Include the patented AXIS locking system and the performance that this locking knife will provide is simply one of the best that can be found on the market today.

 How Good Is the Construction of the 530 S30V?

 The mechanisms of this knife are pretty incredible.
 You can open the knife up with just one hand because of the hardened steel bar that is designed to ride forwards and back and extends to be positioned primarily over the back of the blade, though not in the same way you'd open the Benchmade 42 Balisong.
 You simply disengage the bar to open it up and when you're ready to lock it down, you simply snap it shut.
 The tang is then wedged-in thanks to a large stop pin that supports the locking bar.
 If you liked the Benchmade 710 M390, then you're going to love this knife!